uvacw/osd2f/docs/microsoft_authentication.md

     "client_id":"a-provided-client-id",  // Application (client) ID
     "secret":"the-application-secret",   // a secret created when generating the app registration "tenant_id":"azure-tenant-id",       // Directory (tenant) ID
+    "redirect_url": "localhost:5000"     // location microsoft should send users to after login in,
+                                         // must match an App registration entry
     // users you want to provide access, note that they
     // should be part of the active directory in the same tenant as
     // the application